RockSolt/filterameter/README.md

 ```

 #### association
 If the attribute or scope is nested, it can be referenced by naming the association.
-Only singular associations are valid.
 For example, if the manager_id attribute lives on an employee's department record, use the following:

 ```ruby
 filter :manager_id, association: :department
 ```

+If the association is a `has_many`, then a sub-query will be used to find matching rows.

 #### validates
 If the filter value should be validated, use the `validates` option along with [ActiveModel validations](https://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validates).
 Here's an example of the inclusion validator being used to restrict sizes: